-DEVELOPMENT_TEAM specifis the development team.
+DEVELOPMENT_TEAM specifies the development team.
 The value is a team ID.
 The team ID is displayed at

 CODE_SIGN_IDENTITY specifies the code signing certificate to sign.
-The value is a certificate name which is displayed in Xcode.
+The value is a certificate name that is displayed in Xcode.
 For example,

 Automatic setting is

 Apple Development.
-Specify the the name is containing the team ID like
+Specify the name containing the team ID, like

 Developer ID Application: Akira Hayashi (XXXXXXXX) in the keychain.
 Replace the